MarinaKam/films-4u/description.md

 7. Now, finally I want focus on the API.
 To use it, I had to [signup](https://www.themoviedb.org/account/signup) for an account at TMDb and [request an API key](https://developers.themoviedb.org/3/getting-started/introduction).

+8. We can now use the `<Main />` component multiple times by passing different properties.
+The only issue is that we now have 3 lists of movies on the same page.
+9. I'm STUCK on SearchBar with API, can't redirect to the search result page :(
+10. Update.
+Changed [`<Main />`]() and `<SearchResult />` into the stateless component.
+All data search and download management has returned into the `<App />`